All Episodes

 Let's go.

-The name Gaspard is a French and Parisian origin, it means bringer of treasure or treasurer.
+The name Gaspard is of French and Parisian origin.

 Oh, he brought some treasures.

-Yes, we treasured him a lot.
+We treasured him a lot.

-Oh, that is still a good name.
+That is still a true name.

 Yeah, that was actually one of the more crazy investigations.

-So it's like a stereotypical voice recorder, but um, there was one rendition of this Japanese uh voice recorder that they actually recalled back in the 70s because they kept getting other voices and when they would like play back the voice recording, like they'd you know, talk a sentence, but then they'd get a couple other voices and sentences in it, and they're like, oh, this must be weird.
+But there was one rendition of this Japanese voice recorder that they actually recalled back in the 70s because they kept getting other voices when they play back the voice recording.

-So now we use this as like pieces of ghost equipment, and we can record on this voice recorder and ask a question and play it back, and there's actual conversations coming back to us that are not in the room.
+So now we use this as like piece of ghost equipment and we can record on this voice recorder and ask a question and play it back.

-And it's the thought that these voice recorders can pick up frequencies that the human ear can't hear.
+And it's thought that these voice recorders can pick up frequencies that the human ear can't hear.

 And so it's a literal way to have a conversation.

-just to see if it would fuck with us.
+Just to see if it would fuck with us.

-And it literally said, I'm alive.
+And it literally said, I'm alive back.

 Very clear.

-Like super clear.
+Like, super clear.

 It was one of the craziest things I ever heard.

-And again, that's why we bring guests that have never experienced this before, so that they can like see this for the first time.
+And again, that's why we bring guests that have never experienced this before so that they can like see this for the first time.

 You wait, you play it back.